MRLintern/StokesianFlow/README.md

 * `$ cd viscousRiver`
 * `$ g++ main.cpp -o main`
 * `$ ./main`
+* Press 1 for `verbose mode`; you'll get the node and element values.
+Press 0 if you don't want to see these.
 * __TODO__; not using `CMake` yet.
 * `$ mkdir build && cd build`
 * `$ cmake ..`